 Swinburne facilitates access for Indigenous students through modified entry requirements via the Indigenous Special Admissions Scheme (ISAS), coupled with ongoing consultation to ensure that courses are relevant to community and individual needs.
 The ISAS allows Indigenous students to apply for special consideration of circumstances that include location, educational history, health and/or socio-economic disadvantage.
 (Students provide community and family contact details for the purposes of confirming Aboriginality.)

-In 2011, 15 Indigenous students commenced study in higher education at Swinburne - almost double the level of 2009 commencements and a modest increase on 2010 (Table 3).
-Of these, 12 began study at undergraduate level, and 3 at postgraduate level.
+In 2012, 38 Indigenous students commenced study in higher education at Swinburne - almost triple the level of 2010 commencements (Table 2).